Android Studio : Emulators

 You can also execute the Emulator in a distinct window.
 You must use this route: File > Settings > Tools > Emulator (Android Studio > Preferences > Tools > Emulator on macOS).
 Deselect Launch in the tool window.

-Remember that the extended controls of the Emulator cannot be used when it is active in the tool window.
-When the development workflow is heavily dependent on the extended controls, the Android Emulator can be used.
+Remember that you cannot use the extended controls of the Emulator when it is active in the tool window.
+When the development workflow is heavily dependent on the extended controls, you can use the Android Emulator.

 Installing and adding files

 When you install the APK file on any of the emulated devices, you must bring an APL file into the emulator screen.
-The APK Installer dialog will come up, and once the installation is over, the app can be viewed.
+The APK Installer dialog will come up, and once the installation is over, you can view the app.

 When you wish to add the file into the emulated device, you can bring the file to the emulator screen.
-The file gets placed in the /sdcard/Download/ directory.
+You can place the file in the /sdcard/Download/ directory.

 Check the file from the Android Studio by using Device File Explorer.
 You can also find it through the device through the Files or Download app.